 Joshua Toro, an 18-year-old high school student, enjoys spending time with his friends, but he would often avoid social activities until a recent surgery with Dr. Adam Hittelman of Yale Urology gave him the freedom to say yes.

 Joshua was born with spina bifida, which occurs when the bones of the spine do not form properly around the spinal column.
-Although there are varying degrees of spina bifida and the symptoms associated with it, severe forms of spina bifida can cause paralysis of the legs and issues of bladder and bowel control.
+Although there are varying degrees of spina bifida and the symptoms associated with it, severe forms of spina bifida can cause paralysis of the legs and issues of bladder including bowel control.
 Joshua, who has both paralysis as well as neurologic impairment of his bladder and bowel, wanted to enjoy his life to the fullest.

 “Dr. Hittelman told me many times about the surgery, but I was afraid of another surgery.
 I had to have so many surgeries when I was younger, that I just didn’t want to go through one more.”

-“Joshua is a very nice, outgoing young man, who always maintained his outward appearances.
-However, he was very self-conscious about his bowel control, which prevented him from going out with friends or other social activities.”
+“Joshua is a very nice, outgoing young man, who always maintained his outward appearances," noted Dr. Hittelman.
+"However, he was very self-conscious about his bowel control, which prevented him from going out with friends or other social activities.”

 “Dr. Hittelman is a great doctor.
 He explained everything to me, and he was very straightforward.
 I understood all the pros and cons of the surgery and that there would be a long recovery.”

-“Now that Joshua has had the surgery, he has completely blossomed.
-He is an active, vibrant young man who subsequently joined a Spina Bifida travelling basketball team and is now planning on his college studies.
+“Now that Joshua has had the surgery, he has completely blossomed," said Dr. Hittelman.
+"He is an active, vibrant young man who subsequently joined a spina bifida traveling basketball team and is now planning on his college studies.
 I could not be more proud and impressed with Joshua.
-He has done great, and I am confident he will continue to do so,” Dr. Hittelman said.
+He has done great, and I am confident he will continue to do so.”